personas

 — Dr. Karyn Purvis

-Many modalities address harmful personas (the ones that do hide the true self) in their own ways.
+Many modalities address harmful personas (the ones that hide the true self) in their own ways.
 Internal Family Systems might say that you are acting from a “protector part”, Relational Life Therapy may say it’s your “adaptive child”, showing up to keep you safe.
 Many agree that your social self is beating out your essential self or say that you’re living in contraction rather than expansion.
 In fear as opposed to love.
 The list goes on.

 One descriptor you’ve certainly heard is “triggered”.